Jamason Faʻanana-Schultz

-Jamason Faʻanana-Schultz (born 13 June 1996) is an Australian-born American rugby union player who plays as a flanker or number 8.
+Jamason Faʻanana-Schultz (born 13 June 1996) is a rugby union player who plays as a flanker or number 8.
 He currently plays for Old Glory DC of Major League Rugby (MLR).
+Although born in Australia, he has played for the United States national rugby union team, having qualified through his American-born father.

-Rugby Career
+Rugby career

 Faʻanana-Schultz was born and raised in Australia and got his start in rugby there.
 He spent time in the Queensland Reds academy system and played for Queensland University.
 In 2016 he joined Southern Districts in the Shute Shield, and a successful campaign led to him joining the Warratahs of Super Rugby on a development contract, although he didn't play for them.
 In 2017, he played in one match for Auckland in the NPC.

 His professional debut came in 2018 with the Red Hurricanes of the Top Challenge League in Japan.
 He then signed with the Houston SaberCats in Major League Rugby (MLR).
 At the end of the 2019 MLR season, he returned to Japan, playing for the Kurita Water Gush in the Japan Top League.

 In 2020, he joined MLR expansion team Old Glory DC.
 He became a fixture on the team, starting every match he was available for through his first two seasons with the team.